samuherek/ghi/README.md

 ### TODO:

+[ ] Setup a cursor tracking and syncing with the new diff

+[ ] render the question/success/failure/ in a box in the middle of the screen

+[ ] responsive resizing of the terminal and the text wrapping/cutting/...

 [ ] interactive add of a command
      - it will trigger an editor to add description
      - it will trigger an editor to provide translation of the command into a command language "ghi" uses internally